IJA-5/Archival-Resilience--Keeping-Time/README.md

 # <a name="RESILIENCE-OF-THE-ARTIFACT:-TRANSCODING"></a> 3.
 RESILIENCE OF THE ARTIFACT: TRANSCODING
 ## Ideas/Concepts
+#### CONCEPT:
+Creating this main page that will be a digital visualization of the clock
+- create some experiments with coding a clock
+- take the matteriality of the clock into consideration
+- REFERENCE: WINAMP, and their skins > each skin could be a different transcoding of the clock
+    * these could be linked by clicking on certain things/buttons on the page

+---

+#### EXPERIMENT IDEAS:
+1. working with the concept of sound and how it represents time
+1. working with the concept of circularity > everyday we have a certain schedule (ex: breakfast-lunch-dinner) but we are never in the same place and same time in space.
+1. working with the concept of time passing faster and slower > timelapse video's?
+1. working with different cultures and their perception of time
+1. Working in Corona time VS Working in regular time

 ## Experiments

+<p>&nbsp;</p>

 # <a name="ADDITIONAL-SOURCES"></a> 4.
 ADDITIONAL SOURCES
 ## definitions
 ## articles/readings/books
 ## visual

+<p>&nbsp;</p>

 # <a name="COMMENTS/NOTES"></a>5.
 COMMENTS/NOTES
 ## Martijn
 #### 9/03/2020